-Approximately 44 ha of agricultural land will be required for the operation of the proposed scheme.
-The area of land in the study area will be permanently reduced by 23%.
-One farm yard will be directly affected and the entrance lane of a yard will be severed.
-The farm yard buildings are replaceable and alternative access to farm yards will be provided.

-The magnitude of impact on agriculture due to land-take would be very high if mitigation was not put in place and the functionality of the farmland within the study area is high therefore this impact would be considered to be of High significance.
+Approximately 4.8 ha of agricultural land will be required for the operation of the proposed scheme.
+The area of land in the study area will be permanently reduced by 10%.
+The potential magnitude of impact on agriculture due to land loss during the operational phase would be medium if mitigation was not put in place and the functionality of the majority of the study area is high therefore this impact would be considered to be of Medium significance.
 The mitigation measures to be put in place are set out in Section 14.4.2.
-Land acquired during the construction phase will be restored to a state which is as close as possible to their original state.
-After considering mitigation the magnitude of residual impact is very high and is considered to be of High significance.
+When these mitigation measures are taken into consideration, the magnitude of the residual impact from land loss remains medium and is considered to be of Medium significance.
 This impact cannot be completely mitigated.

-Severance will permanently affect 31% of the agricultural area and will create 4 new land segments in the study area giving a permanent increase of 100% in segmentation.
-Approximately 39 ha will be severed due to the construction of the proposed scheme - 31% of the remaining agricultural area.
+Severance will permanently affect 96% of the agricultural area and will create 2 new land segments in the study area giving a permanent increase of 100% in segmentation.
+Approximately 8.1 ha will be severed due to the construction of the proposed scheme - 19% of the remaining agricultural area.

-The potential magnitude of impact on agriculture due to severance would be very high if mitigation was not put in place and the functionality of the farmland within the study area is high therefore this impact would be considered to be of High significance.
+The potential magnitude of impact on agriculture due to severance would be high if mitigation was not put in place and the functionality of the farmland within the study area is high therefore this impact would be considered to be of High significance.
 The mitigation measures to be put in place are set out in Section 14.4.2.
 Access via the public road network will allow agriculture to continue where intended in the study area.
-After considering mitigation the magnitude of residual impact from severance is Medium and is considered to be of Medium significance.
-This impact cannot be completely mitigated.
+After this mitigation is considered (i.e. direct access across the alignment), the magnitude of the residual impact from severance is medium and is considered to be of Medium significance.
+The severance impact cannot be completely mitigated.

-Disturbance: traffic, noise, lighting, dust, other

-Noise sources and light emissions in this area during operation include the road traffic metro vehicles, the stops, Park & Ride area and the depot.
+Disturbance: traffic, noise, lighting, dust, otherNoise sources and light emissions in this area during operation will be from road traffic, LMVs, stops and the Park & Ride.

-Mitigation measures to be put in place with respect to noise/lighting/dust are set out in Section 14.4.2.
-When these measures are taken into account, the magnitude of these impacts is considered to be medium.
-The predominant enterprise in the area is arable (70% of the agricultural area).
-These enterprises are less sensitive to disturbance due to lighting, interrupted water supplies and interrupted farm access.
-Farm animals are considered to be of low sensitivity to continuous noise sources and noise/ dust/lighting does not typically lead to a reduction in animal performance or crop growth.
-The residual impact is of very low magnitude and therefore not considered to be significant.
-There will be some increases in traffic along local road networks adjoining Park & Ride facilities but in general traffic volumes along the scheme will reduce and the residual impact on agriculture from changes in traffic volumes is assessed to be not significant.
+Arable cropping is the principle enterprise in the study area (96%).
+This enterprise is not sensitive to disturbance.
+Farm animals are considered to be of low sensitivity to continuous noise sources and noise/dust/lighting does not typically lead to a reduction in animal performance or crop growth.
+Before mitigation the potential magnitude of impact on agriculture due to disturbance during the operational phase would be low before mitigation and the functionality of the majority of the study area is high therefore this impact would be considered to be of Low significance.
+The mitigation measures to be put in place are set out in Section 14.4.2.
+When these mitigation measures are taken into consideration, the magnitude of the residual impact from disturbance is very low and is considered to be not significant.

+There will be some increases in traffic along local road networks adjoining the Park & Ride facility but in general traffic volumes along the proposed scheme will reduce and the residual impact on agriculture from changes in traffic volumes is assessed to be not significant.